 \end{free text}

 11pt

-\begin{free text} As we saw in \S \ref{red-submfd}, by the very definition of supermanifolds, either smooth or analytic or holomorphic, one sees at once that also ``classical'' manifolds (of either type) can be seen as ``supermanifolds'', simply observing that their structure sheaf is one of superalgebras which are actually {\sl totally even\/} (i.e.\ with trivial odd part).
-Conversely, any supermanifold enjoying this peculiar property is actually a ``classical'' manifold, nothing more.
-In other words, these are exactly all those supermanifolds $ M $ which actually coincide with their (classical) reduced subsupermanifold $ M_\zero \, $.
+\begin{free text} As we saw in \S \ref{red-submfd}, ``classical'' manifolds can obviously be seen as ``supermanifolds'', simply observing that their structure sheaf is one of superalgebras which are actually {\sl totally even}, i.e.\ with trivial odd part; conversely, any supermanifold with this property is actually ``classical''.
+In other words, these are all those supermanifolds $ M $ which coincide with their (classical) reduced subsupermanifold $ M_\zero \, $.